ashi009/node-fast-html-parser/README.md

 Get all elements with the specified tagName.

-Note: * for all elements.
+Note: Use * for all elements.

 ### HTMLElement#closest(selector)